kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 Metadata can be viewed in the document's `_meta` field and contains the following properties:

 * `author`: The [unique identifier]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid) of the user who created the document.
-* `createdAt`: Timestamp of document creation (create or replace), in epoch-milliseconds format
+* `createdAt`: Timestamp of document creation (create or replace), in epoch-milliseconds format.
-* `updatedAt`: Timestamp of last document update in epoch-milliseconds format, or `null` if no update has been made
+* `updatedAt`: Timestamp of last document update in epoch-milliseconds format, or `null` if no update has been made.
-* `updater`: The [unique identifier]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid) of the user that updated the document, or `null` if the document has never been updated
+* `updater`: The [unique identifier]({{ site_base_path }}guide/kuzzle-depth/authentication/#the-kuzzle-user-identifier-kuid) of the user that updated the document, or `null` if the document has never been updated.
-* `active`: The status of the document. `true` if the document is active and `false` if the document has been put in the trashcan
+* `active`: The status of the document. `true` if the document is active and `false` if the document has been put in the trashcan.
-* `deletedAt`: Timestamp of document deletion in epoch-milliseconds format, or `null` if the document has not been deleted
+* `deletedAt`: Timestamp of document deletion in epoch-milliseconds format, or `null` if the document has not been deleted.

 Here is an example of a document and its `_meta` field: